Find Affordable College Courses

 Full Allied Health Professions at Southeast Community College Area Report

-You’ll be in good company if you decide to attend St Cloud Technical and Community College.
-It ranked #2 on our 2023 Best Value Allied Health Professions Associate Degree Schools in the Plains States Region list.
-Located in the small city of Saint Cloud, St Cloud Technical and Community College is a public college with a small student population.
+A rank of #2 on this year’s list means St Cloud Technical and Community College is a great value for allied health professions students working on their associate degree.
+Located in the small city of Saint Cloud, St Cloud Technical and Community College is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at St Cloud Technical and Community College are $5,874 a year.
 Allied Health majors at St Cloud Technical and Community College take out an average of $22,236 in student loans while working on their Associate Degree.

-On top of its placing in our value ranking, St Cloud Technical and Community College also did well on our Best Allied Health Professions Associate Degree Schools in the Plains States Region list.
-It’s in the top 10% of all schools reviewed in this analysis.
+In addition to its great value ranking, St Cloud Technical and Community College is in the top 10% of all schools on our Best Allied Health Professions Associate Degree Schools in the Plains States Region list.

 The average tuition and fees for an out-of-state undergraduate student at Hutchinson Community College are $4,470 a year.
 While working on their Associate Degree, allied health majors at Hutchinson Community College accumulate an average of around $23,920 in student debt.